tacoman/tacoman.github.io/_posts/2019-02-02-trace-labs-global.markdown

 # Falling flat

 After some initial confusion about logistics and who was available, we decided to run the game remotely over Slack.
 This didn't kill all collaboration, but it did remove a certain sense of energy and added a little bit of friction at our experience level.
-A couple hours the game started I registered my burner social media profiles.
+A couple hours before the game started I registered my burner social media profiles.
 Instagram accepted me readily and without question, thankfully.
 Twitter and
 Facebook decided within an hour that I was "suspicious"- which appears to be their way of saying that I hadn't provided enough information.
 But I could get them off my back by simply providing headshots, phone nummbers, and all the other kind of identifying information that I didn't really want to assign to an account meant to evaporate at the end of the day.
 Twitter did this all on its own- Facebook displayed the message when I tried to login later with Tor.
-Whether it would have flagged me regardless of this I'm not sure- and while I'd heard before that Tor logins can trigger many sites, I simply hadn't thought of it when I opened the browser.
+Whether it would have flagged me regardless of this I'm not sure- and while I'd heard before that Tor logins can trigger many sites, I simply hadn't thought of it when I opened Tor to test it out.

-So the game started with our ability to scout information from social media being severely hampered.
+So the game started with our ability to retrieve information from social media being severely hampered.
 The format involved 8 missing people being listed from various countries, with different point values assigned for pieces of information ranging from their home address all the way up to clues about their current location.
 Data found on a law enforcement site was worth zero points since they already had the information.